 Hong Kong Academy was founded by two individuals; one with a financial and legal background and the other with an educational background.
 They wanted to create a space that provided children with a sense of inclusion; they wanted an environment where everybody was welcome and where everybody could thrive.
 It was very different to anything else that was available at the time – they provided an environment that was nurturing in a world that was exam driven.

-They located a space, albeit a small and rather unimpressive one, on Stubbs Road and found that a few other people wanted to be a part of it.
+They located a space, albeit a small and rather unimpressive one, on Stubbs Road.
 The school grew from there.
 Stephen Dare has been Head of School at HKA for 11 years.
 He first interviewed for the position at the Stubbs Road campus and was immediately struck by the sense of passion that people had about the school and the programmes.
 “At that stage you did need a sense of passion because the building was so terrible,” he jokes, “but as you engaged with people, you got a real sense that this was something really special and something worth the time and investment to see it through to becoming a mature organisation.
 That’s what attracted me to the school”.

 After a stint in Stubbs Road and a short time in Kennedy Town, in 2013 HKA moved to its home in Sai Kung.
 “When we designed the building our intention was to create a learning space where there was lots of natural light, lots of flexible spaces,” explains Dare.
 They certainly achieved their mission.
 Touring the campus the sense of space within the modern building is constant.
 On the day we visited, many schools in Hong Kong were undergoing remote learning and had limited numbers of pupils on school grounds due to COVID 19.
 HKA, with its ample space, already had all primary and secondary pupils return to the campus full time and even eat their lunch on site.
 A selling point that none of us would have imagined pre- COVID, but it’s a definite advantage in life as we know it today.